apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## REST Authentication

 This allows the CAS server to reach to a remote REST endpoint via a `POST`.
+To learn more about this topic, [please review this guide](Rest-Authentication.html).

 ```properties
 # cas.authn.rest.uri=https://...